Servo Drive Basics and Applications

-A servo system is an automated closed-loop system designed to facilitate precise movements.
-The system has several parts, including:
+A servo drive system is an automated closed-loop system designed to facilitate the precise movements of a motor.
+Besides a drive, a system includes:

 - An interface panel where a worker inputs a command

-- A controller where that input is received and converted into data that can be used by the system
+- A controller where that input is received and converted into data that the system can use

 - A high-power motor that provides exact movements